-\Enrollment Assumptions: New students are admitted into the program during the fall and spring trimesters, but not during the summer trimester.
+\Enrollment Assumptions: New students are admitted into the program during the fall trimester, but not during the spring or summer trimesters.
 Continuing students have an overall average retention rate of 80%, consistent with that of MUIH's existing programs.

 D. Reasonableness of Program Duplication: